shadopawn/admin-portal/Documentation/Development.md

 - Open a terminal and navigate to the admin-portal-web-app folder that was just cloned
 - run the command “npm install”.
 This should install all packages from the package.json file that is stored in the admin-portal-web-app folder

+#At this point, the development environment should be successfully created

 ## Starting Admin Portal Application

 - Open a terminal and navigate to the admin-portal-web-app folder that was cloned